Skip to main content

-Become a stake pool operator, earn ada, and contribute to the decentralization of the Cardano network
+Become a stake pool operator, earn ada, and contribute to the decentralization of the Cardano network.

 Ada held on the Cardano network represents a stake in the network, with the size of the stake proportional to the amount of ada held.
 The ability to delegate or pledge a stake is fundamental to how Cardano works.